evvvvil/urptransitionshaders-docs/README.md

 ## URPTransitionGroup Public Methods:

 **FadeIn(float duration)**
-Start the transtion fade from 0 to 1 by calling `URPTranstionGroup.FadeIn(someDurationInSeconds)`.
-Yes the duration is in seconds.
+Start the transition fade from 0 to 1 animated over a duration of `duration`.
+Yes, the duration is in seconds.

 **FadeOut(float duration)**
-Start the transtion fade from 1 to 0 by calling `URPTranstionGroup.FadeOut(someDurationInSeconds)`.
-Yes the duration is in seconds.
+Start the transition fade from 1 to 0 animated over a duration of `duration`.
+Yes, the duration is in seconds.